 The Platt College's policy for students with disabilities is based on the provisions of Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title III of the Americans with Disabilities Act of 1990 (ADA).
 Section 504 states that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity which receives federal financial assistance.
 Section 504 defines a "qualified individual with a disability" as an individual with a disability who meets the academic and technical standards requisite for admission or participation in the recipient's program or activity.
 Under Section 504, Platt College is required to provide reasonable and appropriate academic adjustments, auxiliary aids and services to qualified students with disabilities that are necessary to avoid discrimination on the basis of disability.
+Similar to Section 504, the ADA also prohibits discrimination on the basis of disability.
 Under the ADA, Platt College is required to provide auxiliary aids and services, and reasonable modifications to its policies, practices, and procedures that are necessary to avoid discrimination on the basis of disability.